 However, I started by visiting the 5 most important temples of Kanchipuram the must-visit places in the town.
 Each of them is a gem to explore.
-Both from historical as well as architectural perspective.
+Both from historical as well as architectural perspectives.
 Then, I started exploring the many other big and small temples in Shiva Kanchi, Vishnu Kanchi, and Jain Kanchi.

 Silk Saris are everywhere in the city to lure you.
-I wrote a detailed piece on Where to buy Kanchipuram Saris?.
+I wrote a detailed piece on Where to buy Kanchipuram Saris.